mikolajroszak/iframe-position-fixed-polyfill/README.md

 When the event `load` will be triggered, the polyfill will initialize itself, searching through your stylesheets where you have declared a `position:fixed`, it will lookup into elements using `querySelectorAll` and it will initialize the polyfill on top of any element found.

+Not only elements that are already existing in the DOM will benefit from this polyfill, but also future appended elements anywhere in the DOM will benefit from this polyfill too.
+Everytime a new element will be appended, the polyfill will initialize those elements, leaving untouched the already initialized once.
+All of this, thanks to the `MutationObserver` functionality.

 Nothing more, nothing less.

 # Limitations